brendanobra/ThunderAggregator/README.md

 ### Convenience playground for building thunder
+This is an attempt at automation some of this: https://rdkcentral.github.io/Thunder/introduction/build_linux/

 to use
 1) install and learn docker
 2) clone this repo: `git clone  git@github.com:brendanobra/ThunderAggregator.git`